curvewise/rds-iam-pg/README.md

 ### Configuration

 1. Copy `config/local.example.yml` to `config/local.yml`.
-2. Uncomment one of the examples for `databaseUrl`.
+2. Uncomment one of the examples for `database.url`.
 3. To test with authentication, generate a shared secret and set it in `config/local.yml`.